doudoulong/Minecruft-PT/README.md

 ```

 4. Start the Minecruft client docker.
-Replace the IP address in the last line (127.0.0.1) of file "iperf-test.yml" with the IP address of the Minecruft-PT server and then save the file.
+Replace the IP address in the last line (127.0.0.1) of file "socks-test.yml" with the IP address of the Minecruft-PT server and then save the file.
 Open a new terminal and run
 ```
 $ cd ~/Minecruft-PT/Minecruft/docker
-$ sudo docker-compose -f iperf-test.yml up --build testclient
+$ sudo docker-compose -f socks-test.yml up --build testclient
 ```
+*Hint: you can run proxy client and server at same machine for testing.

 ### Web Traffic Tunneling
 Start Firefox, go to 'Settings --> Network Settings --> Mannual proxy configuration' and enter the following